ianhorswill/DPGD/Source/20 Part I/10 Clairvoyant programming/20 The Step language/030 Logic programming/10 Predicates.md

 pagetitle: Predicates
 status: alpha
 ---
-As we just discussed, it's possible for all the methods of a task to fail, in which case the call itself fails.
+As we just discussed, it's possible for all the methods of a task to fail, in which case **the call itself fails**.
 In many cases, that's a bug, so Step normally treats that as an error.
 If we try running `[Dog morris]` below, we get an error:
 ```Step
 # Try: [Dog morris]
 Dog benji.